koibumi-design/astro-blog/src/content/blog/en-doc.md

 - [Vercel](https://vercel.com/)
 - [Netlify](https://www.netlify.com/)

-A domain is required to use these services.
+A domain is not required but suggested to use these services.

 ## Attribution List